espocrm/documentation/docs/administration/fields.md

 Parameters:

-* Options – a list of values (key => label pairs); color (style) for each value can be specified (applied when param *Dispaly as Label* is enabled);
+* Options – a list of values (key => label pairs); a color (style) for each value can be specified (applied when param *Display as Label* is enabled);
 * Is Sorted – to sort a list alphabetically;
 * Allow Custom Options – if checked, a user can add custom values (not defined by *Options* parameter) by typing text and pressing the enter key;
-* Max Item Count – validation: how much items can be added;
+* Max Item Count – a validation: how many items can be added;
-* Display as Label – values will be displayed as a label with a color; a color for each option can be specified;
+* Display as Label – values will be displayed as a label with color; a color for each option can be specified;
-* Display as List – values will be displayed each in new line.
+* Display as List – each value will be displayed in a new line.

 ## Checklist